blueliquiddesigns/improved-user-search-in-backend/readme.txt

 License: GPLv2
 Stable tag: trunk

-This Plugin improves the search for users in the WordPress backend significantly.
-It empowers admins to search for the first name, last name and email address of users instead of only their nicknames/nicenames.
+This Plugin improves the search for users in the WordPress backend significantly: Search for first name, last name and email of users instead of only nicename.

 == Description ==